 Please don’t leave the job of creating content and promoting it to someone else.
 You can have people monitor and moderate your blog, but you should remain in charge of the content on your blog.

 Plus, when you remain in control of creating and promoting your content, you will learn more about your audience, and they will feel more connected to you and your content.

 6. Determine Your Content Focus

 When you start a blog, make sure you know what your content focus will be.
-Don’t stray too far away from that, and stick to your original plan.
+Don’t stray too far away, and stick to your original plan.

-If your company offers marketing and business services, write about marketing and business.
-Your audience will appreciate this greatly, and your blog will generate more hits than if you didn’t focus and target your content.
+Write about marketing and business if your company offers marketing and business services.
+Your audience will appreciate this significantly, and your blog will generate more hits than if you didn’t focus and target your content.

 7. Measure Your Content’s Performance

-Measure the usual metrics, but also keep an eye out for how good your content is performing.
+Measure the usual metrics, and keep an eye out for how well your content performs.
 Content that doesn’t generate enough hits is probably not interesting to your audience, so it might be a good idea to change it up a bit.
-But constantly monitor your content’s performance so you always know how you’re doing.
+But constantly monitor your content’s performance, so you always know how you’re doing.